-- Each law offers different remedies if you win your case (see the next section in this chapter called What You Might Win If You File a Complaint).
+- Each law offers different remedies if you win your case.
+See What You Might Win If You File a Complaint.

 - If you intend to bring a court action and are not in a great hurry, you may want to wait for MCAD to conduct and pay for an investigation before you file a lawsuit.